 The afternoon tea arrived and as I’m vegetarian, they’d made a few extra veggie sandwiches for me.
 I’ll admit in the light it was hard to tell what they were, but we both liked the cheese and pickle and I enjoyed the cream cheese and cucumber.
 We were both half starved so the sandwiches disappeared in double quick time.

 I’d been eyeing up the scones, I love scones, these were prettily presented and the proper, thick, crusty clotted cream had a shard of caramel stuck out of it.
 The scones were sadly cold, but that could’ve been our fault for faffing about taking pictures.
 They were however light and beautifully made, just the right size and for me and they are always the highlight of an afternoon tea.
 If you can’t give me a decent scone then I’m going home.

 First up were the mini cream horns.
-I felt it prudent to start with these because they looked delicious and we needed to get them out of the way because Bobble kept giggling.
+I felt it prudent to start with these because they looked delicious.
 I’m not overly keen on pastry and I like it wafer thin if I ever do have it, so this was for me a little on the thick side, but (bowing to knowledge passed on to me by Grandma who was a pastry chef) it was perfectly crisp and flaky.
 It was a good cream horn.

 We then tried the fruit cake, which was moist and an excellent example of what a top notch fruit cake should be and it was packed with fruit.
 We both felt that it could’ve done with a bit of marzipan to make it feel more festive, but it was actually one of my highlights from the tea.